“The Summer looks out from her brazen tower,

 – Francis Thompson, A Corymbus for Autumn

 I grew up in a valley, surrounded by hills, at their greenest in July.
-I used to look up and feel as if they were cushions were anyone to fall from the sky.
-They could just bounce off them to the ground and be okay.
+I used to look up and think, if the trees were cushions were anyone to fall from the sky they could just bounce off them to the ground and be okay.
 A child’s silly thought.
 But, the hills, the plush green hills… I can shut my eyes and see them still.
 July days in West Virginia were hot!
 And as those in June, my days were mostly spent at the pool.
 July carried on its breeze the scent of my grandma’s peonies and roses, mulberry trees plump with fruit, cherry trees.
 My grand pap’s garden boasted ripe tomatoes, green beans and corn-on-the-cob.
 Violets covered the yard and the creek side.

 July brought fireworks.
-In the 1950’s we children were only allowed firecrackers, cap strips which we tapped with hammers to make them go off, snakes, smoke bombs and sparklers.
+In the 1950’s we children were only allowed firecrackers, cap strips which we tapped with hammers to make them go off, black pellets that rose like snakes when lit, smoke bombs and sparklers.
 Safe fireworks.
 However, some of the neighborhood boys had bottle rockets and M-80’s which they lit under metal buckets or pots.
 They were so loud!
 And dangerous.
 It’s a wonder none of my childhood friends lost any fingers!
 My dad would take us uptown to Wheeling to see the fireworks.
 They were lit off from a barge on the Ohio River.
 Wow!
 Each firework resounded off the hills.
 They seemed to last forever!
 And the finale, that was the best of all.
 I could still hear the noise in my head all the way home.

 July, a special time of the year.
 Good memories.
 Happy memories I will carry with me for the rest of my life.